 How can AI help in Warehouse Optimization?

 One way through which AI can optimize the warehouse is by increasing the productivity of their workforce, especially warehouses that deals with regular pick and pack operations.
-Another way would be to use AI to enhance the communication between different operational departments, which would in turn ensure a smooth running of day-to-day tasks.
+Another way would be to use AI to enhance the communication between different operational departments, which would in turn ensure a smooth running of day-to-day tasks (Read – How Artificial Intelligence Will Transform the Way We Communicate – Quantified Communications).
 For example, online supermarket Ocado uses robots that can converse back-and-forth at a very short span of time, thus eliminating various human inaccuracies.

 This would help in achieving overall targets and ensuring that the tasks are completed, while using time efficiently.

 Multiple operations in the supply chain industry are expected to become fully automated by 2030.
 Predictable physical activities can easily be replaced by smart machines, saving time and money usually spent on wages, human mistakes, lunch breaks among various others.
 Robots, such as Amazon’s Kiva robots, can pick up goods and distribute them to different stations within a warehouse in mere minutes, and only needs five minutes to charge every hour.

 Although 30% of jobs have the potential to become automated, employees are not expected to be fully replaced by robots.
 Automation will be integrated into current operations to be used as an aid; something to work alongside workers and help with routine tasks.